illuria/jailer/README.md

 zfs create -o mountpoint=/usr/local/jails zroot/jails
 ```

-Then, need to specify the ZFS dataset for Jailio and enable Jails
+Then, need to specify the ZFS dataset for Jailer and enable Jails

 ```
 sysrc jailer_dir="zfs:zroot/jails"
 sysrc jail_enable="YES"
 ```

-Jailio uses the [`jail.conf.d`](https://reviews.freebsd.org/D24570) patch, it will need to patch your `/etc/rc.d/jail` script.
+Jailer uses the [`jail.conf.d`](https://reviews.freebsd.org/D24570) patch, it will need to patch your `/etc/rc.d/jail` script.

 To patch, you can run